InGreenhouses: This greenhouse has everything a grower could dream of!

 Little Leaf Farms is a semi-closed high-tech greenhouse facility in Devens, Massachusetts, USA.
 Horticultural entrepreneur Paul Sellew was keen to offer consumers in New England fresh, locally grown lettuces all year round.
 The result is a hydroponic greenhouse operation based on state-of-the-art technology that is revolutionizing the lettuce market in New England and beyond.

-Founded in 2016, Little Leaf Farms produces lettuces hydroponically on 2 hectares for sale throughout New England.
 The US lettuce industry has traditionally been dominated by growers on the West Coast.
-“But that often meant that consumers were being sold lettuce that had been harvested in California almost a week previously,” comments Pieter Slaman, Head Grower/Manager.
-“Freshness is everything.
-Our lettuces are cut and in stores on the same day.”
-The company supplies its lettuces directly to 2,500 supermarkets throughout New England, including big names such as Market Basket, Big Y, Hannaford and Ahold Stop & Shop, as well as to the food service sector through several distributors.
+That often means that consumers are buying lettuce that had been harvested in California a week before.
+Little Leaf Farms produces lettuces hydroponically on 2 hectares, the lettuces are cut and in stores on the same day.
+The company supplies its lettuces directly to 2,500 supermarkets throughout New England and to the food service sector through several distributors.

 Hybrid Lighting System